phidatahq/ai-cookbook/README.md

 ## AI Cookbook

-This repo contains the code for running an LLM App in 2 environments:
+This repo contains the code for running the AI Cookbook in 2 environments:

 1. `dev`: A development environment running locally on docker
 2. `prd`: A production environment running on AWS ECS